 Duke and Texas Tech will clash in the Sweet Sixteen on Thursday, March 24 at 9:40 p.m.
 ET from the Chase Center in San Francisco, CA.

 Gonzaga was not only the top seed in the West Region but the top seed overall in last year’s NCAA men’s basketball tournament.
 The Zags proved mostly worthy of their seed, making it all the way to the National Championship game where it fell to Baylor, 86-70.
 Mark Few’s crew crushed USC in the West Region Final, 85-66.

 There was just one first round upset in the West Region last year, as 13 seed Ohio took down 4 seed Virginia, 62-58.

 Texas Tech was the winner of the West Region in 2019 as it toppled 1 seed Gonzaga in the Elite 8, 75-69.
 The Red Raiders then beat Michigan State in the National semi-finals before losing to Virginia in the National Championship game, 85-77 in overtime.

 The West was chalk in 2019 as far as the Regional Final goes as 2 seed Michigan and 4 seed Florida State joined Gonzaga and Texas Tech.

-First round upsets in the West two years ago included No. 12 Murray State upending No. 5 Marquette, No. 10 Florida dumping No. 7 Nevada, and No. 9 Baylor beating No. 8 Syracuse.
+First round upsets in the West three years ago included No. 12 Murray State upending No. 5 Marquette, No. 10 Florida dumping No. 7 Nevada, and No. 9 Baylor beating No. 8 Syracuse.